 On January 5th, 2017 at night forty eight people on the move, attempted to cross the Hungarian border near the Horgoš crossing.
 Forty-eight people started out, but 9 but got scared just before the border fence and decided to go back.
 The remaining 39 managed to cross the border onto the Hungarian side.

-The interviewees were walking through the forest about fifteen kilometers north of the border when they heard cars coming and decided to hide.
+The interviewees were walking through the forest about fifteen kilometers north of the border (the location marked on the map) when they heard cars coming and decided to hide.
 Four marked police cars arrived.
 There were around fifteen policemen with trained dogs, heat-sensors and handguns.
 They saw the people on the move in the light, rounded them up and released dogs on them.

 Then, without asking any questions, the police officers started kicking and beating the group of people on the move.
 Afterwards they searched them, checking pockets and backpacks, destroying money and smartphones.
 Money was shredded and smartphones smashed on the ground.
 Policemen took out batteries and SIM cards from each phone and destroyed them separately.

 The police proceeded to confiscate all the warm clothing: jackets, gloves, hats, scarves, shoes and socks, leaving the 39 people on the move only in light jumpers and trousers.
 Every person who wore more than one pair of trousers was told to take them off.